johli/genesis/README.md

 # Deep Exploration in Sequence Generation
 Code for training deep generative models for DNA sequences in Keras.
 Implements generative neural networks which are optimized w.r.t. a downstream deep learning predictor to maximize predicted fitness.

 The generators are trained to jointly maximize sequence diversity and predicted fitness.
-The training framework is described in a MLCB 2019* conference paper, "[Deep exploration networks for rapid engineering of functional DNA sequences](https://github.com/johli/genesis/blob/master/mlcb_exploration_nets.pdf?raw=true)".
+The framework is described in a MLCB 2019* conference paper, "[Deep exploration networks for rapid engineering of functional DNA sequences](https://github.com/johli/genesis/blob/master/mlcb_exploration_nets.pdf?raw=true)".

 *1st Conference on Machine Learning in Computational Biology, (MLCB 2019), Vancouver, Canada.